Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 * I used Github to host the repository and Gitpod.io to write the code, and using the command line for committing and pushing the code to Github
 * I used GIT for version control of the project
 * I used Balsamiq wireframes to create wireframes for my site
-* I used Paint to create design the hero image of the home page of the site
+* I used Paint to design the hero image of the home page

 ***